 Early release of your Super

 You generally can’t get your super before you reach your preservation age.
 However, in some circumstances, the law does allow you to access your super early.
 These limited circumstances include specified compassionate grounds and severe financial hardship.
 Paying for a funeral can be a time funds can be withdrawn if you meet certain criteria.
+Before considering this option, you should consult a financial planner for specific advice on your personal or financial situation.

 For more information about early release of superannuation due to severe financial hardship, contact your super fund.
 Alternatively there are organisations that assist you in these claims.
 Supercare is one such example.